 Day Trading: Industry Lingo & Terms

-Here are some examples of lingo that is commonly used in the day trading industry that could leave you scratching your head.
-Along with learning day trading, if you want to do day trading for a living, you will also have to get accustomed to this unique lingo and its meaning.
+Here are some examples of lingo that is commonly used from traders that could leave you scratching your head.
+Along with learning, if you want to do day trading for a living, you will also have to get accustomed to this unique lingo and its meaning.

 Relative Strength Index = This is the average number of upward price movements for a specified period that is divided by the average number of the opposite, downward price movements.

 Bollinger Bands = This is a trading limit established below and above the moving range of a security within a 20-day period.
 Day traders buy when the price falls to the bottom and sell when the price is near the top band.